 - After all, they are kids and finding anything to play with is the only thing they know of, at this age.

-It is very difficult to say ‘no’, but even more difficult to change stubborn behavior.
+It is very difficult to say ‘no’, but even more difficult to change stubborn behavior (3).

-- You do not have to agree for everything.
+- You do not have to agree with everything.
 Doing so, you will give them wrong signals.

-- When you say no to them, your child knows that he or she is liable to gain your permission and whatever it may be, it’s important to respect your say and follow ground rules.
+- When you say no to them, your child knows that it’s important to respect your say and follow ground rules.

 Stop teaching your children what to do.
-Leave it up to them and you’ll be surprised with what your children can do.
+Leave it up to them and you’ll be surprised with what your children can do (4).